Se7enroll/cvxpy/README.md

-"# cvxpy"
 Example solution to Taha Operational Analysis example 2.3-2 with [CVXPY](https://www.cvxpy.org/).
-The constraints are verbatim the example, but should be rewritten in matrix form.
+The constraints are verbatim from the example, but should be rewritten in matrix form, see matrixVersion.py.

 ```pytho
 >>> print(f"Function value: {result}")